-Thanks to Amelia Island Tourism who hosted me for this trip, I was able to do quite a bit of exploring.
+Thanks to Amelia Island Tourism who provided this complimentary trip, I was able to do quite a bit of exploring.
 Whether you are looking for a couple’s weekend getaway or planning a family beach vacation, you will want to check out these hidden gems of Amelia Island, Florida.

 Hidden Gems of Amelia Island, Florida

 Amelia Island consists of approximately 13 miles of beaches, yet the island is much more than the beautiful sandy beaches showcasing the Atlantic Ocean.

 From shopping and dining to quite a bit of history, I was impressed at every turn.
 There truly is something for everyone, making it an incredible family destination, one ideal for a multi-generational trip too.
 I definitely discovered why Amelia Island was voted the #4 Top U.S. Island in Conde Nast Traveler’s Reader’s Choice Awards.